The VA Cash-Out Refinance Option

 For expensive kitchen and other renovations, many homeowners do a cash-out refinance on their homes to get the extra bit of cash they need.
-A refurbishment might increase the overall value of the house, or at the very least, make your home more comfortable.
+A renovation might increase the overall value of your house, or at the very least, make it more comfortable.
 But you don’t have to be redoing your house to refinance with cash out.
 This extra money can also pay for credit card debt, a student’s tuition, car payments, a much-needed vacation, or pretty much anything else you would need to pay for.

 So, where does the extra money come from?
 From you, in a way.
 All the equity you’ve built up on your current house so far can be used for cash out.
 Equity, if you don’t already know, is the difference between the value of your home and what you have left to pay (AKA what you’ve already paid into principal).
 The homeowner can take all or part of this equity as cash and add the amount they take to the existing amount of their loan, creating an entirely new and different loan with different rates.
 The interest on this will probably, though not necessarily, be lower than with a HELOC.